 If a tax-neutral participation qualifying for the holding privilege is sold, the capital gains are tax-free (capital losses are not tax-effective).
 Despite this, the Austrian holding privilege provides for a switch-over provision applicable in the case of low-taxed, passive subsidiaries.
 In this case, the tax exemption would change to a tax credit.
 Further, dividends are not tax-exempt if they are tax-deductible in the foreign country where the distributing company is resident.

-If the option for a taxable participation is chosen, capital gains are taxable at the standard rate of 25 percent and capital losses can be claimed for tax purposes over a period of 7 years.
+If the option for a taxable participation is chosen, capital gains at the level of a corporation are taxable at the standard rate of 25 percent and capital losses can be claimed for tax purposes over a period of 7 years.

 Comparison of asset and share purchases